Poverty & Economic Development Full-time

 Visit site →

-Nuru is a U.S. 501(c)(3) nonprofit and global collective of locally-led NGOs working to break cycles of unjust poverty in marginalized communities by helping smallholder farmers transition from subsistence to professionalized farming.
+Nuru International is a U.S. 501(c)(3) nonprofit that leads a global collective of locally-led NGOs working to break cycles of unjust poverty by helping smallholder farmers transition from subsistence to professionalized farming in marginalized communities across Africa.